Harshajaya13/Hermes/README.md

 ## The Interface as a Philosophy

-We spent days designing the interface, not just the backend.
+I spent days designing the interface, not just the backend.
 Why?

 Because the interface *is* the philosophy.